calb3ars/Flipic/README.md

 A second view within the user account page allows a user to view their individual images in presentation mode.

+Fetching of the images from the database.
+Avoiding N + 1 requests is vital for faster image rendering
 ```Ruby
   def index
     if (current_user.followers.length > 2)